Hallelujah78/crossword-app/NOTES.md

 - instead of skipping to the next clue, we might "do something useful"
   - this has to involve going one level deeper, or pushing these answers to an array to be looked at later or something else

-## To Do
-- ~~fix clue.intersection.letter not being updated correctly~~ DONE
-- ~~add logic and check box to 'remove empty squares'~~ DONE
-- ensure answers are unique
-- ~~we can't currently click 'generate clues' until we have toggled a square to dark or light on the board - clues and grid should be initialized on load~~
-  - ~~also needs to be updated each time we toggle a square from dark to light~~ DONE

 ## Removing Empty Squares
-- empty squares - these are clues where there was no potential answer given the sequence of letters in the answer
+- empty squares - these are clues where there was no potential answer given the sequence of letters already in the answer
 - updating the UI, gridState
   - find all Cells where the letter is an empty string or undefined
   - set isVoid to true